lunar-natalie/oops/README.md

 ## Documentation

-* POSIX shell commands to be run as user are denoted by shell code blocks
+* POSIX shell commands to be run as user are denoted by shell code blocks.
-* 'Visual Studio Code' and 'Code - OSS' are abbreviated to VS Code
+* 'Visual Studio Code' and 'Code - OSS' are abbreviated to VS Code.
-* Documentation and code symbols are written in United States English in order to adhere to international standards and frameworks
+* Documentation and code symbols are written in United States English in order to adhere to international standards and frameworks.

+## Features

+* Pseudo-3D, pseudo-randomly generated fractal trees on a 3D ground plane.
+* Animated clouds.
+* Gradient skybox.
+* Light sources.
+* Extensible object-oriented drawing framework.

 ## Development dependencies